Haha, Fooled You!

-A recent keynote speaker, Craig Silverman, inspired me in a recent presentation called "The Truth about Fake News."
-He told us that most people believe they can spot fake news but when presented with a short test, are often wrong about their own abilities.
+A recent keynote speaker, Craig Silverman, inspired me in a presentation called "The Truth about Fake News."
+He told us that although most people believe they can spot fake news, when presented with a short test many are proven wrong about their own abilities.

-His opinion is that libraries and library staff could be an advocate for education of our citizens in spotting fake news.
-I recently found the following line from the book "on Immunity," by Eula Biss, that I believe is equally appropriate across all strata of information.
+His opinion is that libraries and library staff could be an advocate for educating our citizens in spotting fake news.
+I recently found the following line from the book "on Immunity," by Eula Biss that I believe is equally appropriate across all strata of information.

 "...when we encounter information that contradicts our beliefs… we tend to doubt the information, not ourselves."

-It is my hope that the following quotes and websites will help all of us become more informed on the accuracy of what we are reading and less quick to share much of the dubious information that is currently circulating.
+It is my hope that the following quotes and websites will help all of us become more informed on the accuracy of what we are reading and slower to share much of the dubious information that is currently circulating.